New research suggests that Earth’s solid inner core might not be as rigid as once believed. Instead, it could exist in an ...

 Earth's inner core is solid and blistering hot.
 For decades, scientists have known the inner core is solid thanks to the pioneering work of Danish seismologist Inge Lehmann, who first proposed its ...

-New research suggests that the Earth's solid inner core is softer and more dynamic than previously thought, changing ideas.
+A bullet-speed experiment reveals that the Earth's inner core may be softer and more dynamic than previously thought.

 The iron-rich core at the center of our planet has been a crucial part of Earth's evolution.
 The core not only powers the magnetic field which shields our atmosphere and oceans from solar radiation, ...